The 3 Skills That Build Confidence in Entrepreneurial Women

 Self-confidence + soft-skills = the art of believing you can succeed by accessing skills that ensure you will.

-A key part of our mission at House of Beaufort is helping women, across sectors and at all levels, to overcome professional challenges or obstacles.
+A key part of our mission is helping women, across sectors and at all levels, to overcome professional challenges or obstacles.
 It continues to surprise us just how many senior women, when we gather them together for a workshop, or for one of our women’s focus groups in Geneva and Muscat, will admit to lacking confidence in certain situations.
 These scenarios can feed a sense of personal failure caused by receiving damaging or negative feedback, handling rejection (pitches, promotions, publications) or not communicating effectively.
 But what really is going on when self-confidence, (trust in one’s abilities, qualities and judgement) falters?
 Is it confidence in one’s technical abilities or something more profound?

 It is clear to us that this self-confidence deficit has its foundations in those three under-developed soft skills.
 Indeed, research conducted by Harvard University, the Carnegie Foundation, and Stanford Research Center cite soft skills as being linked to 85% of career successes, while only 15% of that success is attributed to technical expertise (“The Real Skills Gap,” National Soft Skills Association).
 Soft skills are the foundations of professional and personal empowerment - a toolkit of resilience, problem-solving, emotional intelligence and strong interpersonal and communication skills.
 Women, however, are prone to focus on their mastery of technical skills to the detriment of their soft skills.
 Underdeveloped soft skills can make a woman reluctant to move out of her comfort zone to grasp new opportunities.
 And a rejection or damaging feedback can spur a spiraling cycle of demoralizing self-doubt.